frankjmontero/Study-notes/General-Highlights.md

     - mentor técnico de los developers en caso de ser necesario (seniors incluidos)
     - lead en caso de ser necesario.

+### **Diff between framework and platform**
+There are a few important distinctions between a framework and a platform.
+A frame-work is usually just the code library used to build an application, whereas a platform is more holistic and  includes  tooling  and  support  beyond  a  framework.

 ## **DOM**

 O sea, el DOM exposes una interface, para que cualquier lenguaje pueda manipularlo.
 No solo JavaScript.